tos-kamiya/slothx/README.md

 - `script`: The Python script you want to analyze and install.
 - `--pyproject-toml`: Outputs the generated `pyproject.toml` file to the standard output without installing the script.
 - `--force`: Forces the installation using `pipx`, even if the script is already installed.
+- `--no-pinning`: Skips pinning the installed package to prevent upgrades by `pipx`.

 ### Options for `run` subcommand